xlnwel/model-free-algorithms/algo/off_policy/readme.md

+By default, we use multi-step, PER, noisy layers in all implementations.

 ## Performance on BipedalWalker-v2

 #### Learning curve for TD3 and SAC, x-axis denotes episodes, y-axis denotes episodic reward averaged over 100 episodes at training time, three random seeds